Renegade-Master/docker-grafana-speedtest/README.md

 The intention of this deployment is to create a simple Internet Health Check Dashboard.

-This Docker image was build with the intended Host being a Raspberry PI 4, but there is no reason why it cannot run anywhere else.
+This Docker image was build with the intended host being a Raspberry PI 4, but there is no reason why it cannot run anywhere else.
+It is compatible with 32-bit systems.

 ## Example Images